-Athletes and non-athletes alike can develop pain on the outside of the foot (lateral foot pain).
+Athletes and non-athletes alike in Seattle can develop pain on the outside of the foot (lateral foot pain).
 Just like any foot pain, it’s important to get a proper diagnosis from a podiatrist.
 While, many different conditions can lead to lateral foot pain, many of them have similar causes.

 Let’s take a look at these conditions, causes and risk factors, their symptoms, and treatment.